HyungunKim/CarND-Behavioral-Cloning-P3/writeup_template.md

 Smooths out keyboard input.
 Send steering angle to the server when training.
 Signals server to update model parameters based on human input.
-This helps to efficiently gather training data where the network fails
+This helps to efficiently gather training data where the neural network fails

 * writeup_report.md
 * `/model_check_points` containing all trained subnetworks.